Tomires/thesis/exploration.md

 Creating item sinks is a comparatively more difficult process.
 Examples of item sinks used in RPGs today include maintenance fee, where an item will lose its effect unless some amount of currency is paid periodically, limited inventory space (and to a lesser degree a weight system), where the player needs to dump an old item in order to acquire a new one, or a crafting system, which lets players exchange a combination of items for a new item.

 In my game I have designed three item sinks.
 Consumable items can be used during battle to heal the player and perform additional effects.
 Certain resource items are utilised in quests.
-Last but not least, items can be traded to a vendor NPC in exchange for currency.
+Last but not least, items can be traded to a vendor NPC in exchange for currency (not pictured in the diagram for the sake of simplicity).

 ![Economy diagram](images/item_economy.png)